Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 The following applies to all setting values: the lower setting value, the stronger reaction!

-With a low parameter value on a light machine, the characteristic may appear coarse.
+With a low parameter value on a heavy machine, the characteristic may appear coarse.
 In this case, one should try to optimize the settings.

 Quick reference